 The AverMedia Live Gamer 4K is a really attractive deal with a 300$ price tag.
 The only minor downside is that it occupies one of the two PCI slots, so you can’t rock a dual GPU set-up with one of these onboard.
 Needless to say, it doesn’t work on consoles or a Mac.

-The Game Capture HD Pro comes with an H.264 encoder, thus it puts lesser load to your PC.
+The Game Capture HD Pro comes with an H.264 encoder, thus it puts a lesser load on your PC.
 The capture card also provides HDMI and component connectors that allow you to capture footage from any console or PC.

 You can then edit and upload the captured gameplay to other platforms with the help of external editing tools.
 Hauppauge HD PVR Rocket comes with both USB 2.0 and 3.0 connectivity.

 The capture card is indeed easy to set up and if you have Xbox One X or a PS4 Pro your life will be really easy with this.
 You can even go live with Hauppauge HD PVR Rocket on your Xbox One without any PC or external software.

 The Hauppauge HD PVR Rocket is not just a capture card, but rather a complete recording and streaming solution for console owners.
 If you want, you can start a Youtube channel or stream on Twitch from your console without a PC with the help of Hauppauge HD PVR Rocket.

 2021 is the perfect time to jump on to the streaming and gaming bandwagon.
 In the absence of sports, video games and esports are what people are watching.
 A capture card allows you to fully realize the potential of your gaming machine, without digging into it, unlike recording software.

 While capture cards are expensive, you certainly don’t need to sell an arm and a leg in order to afford one.
 So get one of these capture cards and start capturing the most precious moments of your gaming journey that you can cherish later.